TOSSI-Foundation/oai-nwdaf-ts/README.md

 Optional parameters: `make test-health WAIT=180 RATE=40mbit` (these are the defaults).
 `WAIT` is how long to wait for a steer, in seconds.

-The test checks its prerequisites first, records a baseline, then applies a `tc` rate limit to the busiest path inside the UPF's network namespace.
-The collector sees the path degrade within about 5 seconds, the SMF picks an alternative on its next 10-second poll and reprograms the UPF, and the test confirms the move by re-reading the UPF's own session table.
+The test checks its prerequisites first and records a baseline.
+It then applies a `tc` rate limit, inside the UPF's network namespace, to the N6 interface of whichever path is carrying the most sessions.
+The collector sees that path degrade within about 5 seconds, the SMF picks an alternative on its next 10-second poll and reprograms the UPF, and the test confirms the move by re-reading the UPF's own session table.
 The impairment is removed on **every** exit path, including Ctrl-C.

 **PASS requires all four assertions:**